BSomon/Electrode_3Dlocalisation_EEG/README.md

  - Dist_interelec_norm: Interelectrode disctance after normalization
  - Dist_ref: Distance to the standard (reference) electrodes

+T-tests give: the distribution of inter-electrode distances and of the distances to the standard electrodes.

 The reference template needs to be provided as a CED file at the beginning.

 If you have any error/difficulty contact me: bertillesomon@gmail.com